Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Ballistic Armor will now correctly apply a flat 35% damage reduction to bullet shots.
   - Hazmat Suits will now correctly apply a flat 60% damage reduction to environmental damage.
   - LAW damage is now shown relative to the real default damage of 1000, instead of the invalid 100 base damage shown before.
+  - Buying a perk on a skill that is "Banned" will no longer change the text to say 99999 points to upgrade instead of "Banned".

 </details>